-ADE Consulting Pty Ltd (ADE) has been commissioned by the Delta Group to prepare an assessment of the vibration aspects of the construction phase for Tweed Hospital Valley project located at 771 Cudgen Road, Kingscliff NSW.
+ADE Consulting Pty Ltd (ADE) has been commissioned by the Delta Group to prepare an assessment of the vibration aspects of the construction phase for Tweed Valley Hospital Project located at 771 Cudgen Road, Kingscliff NSW.
 Kingscliff is located in the Northern Rivers region of New South Wales.
-The Site is bounded by the Tweed Coast Road to the West, Cudgen Road to the South and Turnock Street to the East.
+The Site is bounded by Tweed Coast Road to the West, Cudgen Road to the South and Turnock Street to the East.

-The Vibration Assessment consisted of the real time data observation and discussion to achieve the following,
+The Vibration Assessment consisted of the real time data observation and discussion to achieve the following;

-- Compliance with regulatory requirements and standards for vibration management; - Avoid excessive vibration generation through site planning and the adoption of appropriate work methods and practices; and - Prevent or minimize to the greatest extent, the impact of construction vibration on neighbors and to establish and maintain positive relationships with project stakeholders.
+- Compliance with regulatory requirements and standards for vibration management; - Avoid excessive vibration generation through site planning and the adoption of appropriate work methods and practices; and - Prevent or minimize to the greatest extent, the impact of construction vibration on neighbours and to establish and maintain positive relationships with project stakeholders.

-Outcome of the vibration assessment did not identify any health exposures presenting an immediate danger to life, health or environment.
-The report details the outcome of the real time vibration assessment conducted in January 2020 by ADE Consulting Group Pty Ltd from 1st January to 31st January 2020.
+The outcome of the vibration assessment did not identify any health exposures presenting an immediate danger to life, health or environment.
+The report details the outcome of the real time vibration assessment conducted by ADE Consulting Group Pty Ltd from 1^{st} June -30^{th} June 2020.

-Results from vibration monitoring undertaken during the monitoring period [January 2020] were below the threshold used to assess the effects of short-term vibration on structures according to DIN 4150-3.
+All results from vibration monitoring undertaken during the monitoring period (June 2020) were below the threshold used to assess the effects of short-term vibration on structures according to DIN 4150-3:2016.

-Works were only conducted between 7am and 6pm, Monday - Friday from the 1^{st} - 31^{st} January and only data within this range should be considered.
+Works were only conducted between 7am and 6pm, Monday - Friday from the 1^{st} - 30^{th} June 2020 and only data within this range should be considered.